Get Approved for up to $35,000 in 3 minutes

 Of course, if for some reason they want to take a closer look at how you reported your income tax, in other words, “getting audited,” it can take much longer.
 There’s also a 16-week wait time if you’re filing from outside the country.

 Tax season can be stressful because you’re somewhat at the mercy of others to deliver documents to you in a prompt manner.
-Entities like your employer, bank or financial institution, charities, political parties must deliver tax documents that enable you to fill out your income tax return.
+Entities like your employer, bank or financial institution, charities, and political parties must deliver tax documents that enable you to fill out your income tax return.

 The deadline for your employer to send out tax forms, such as a T4 information slip, is the last day of February.
 Most employers will have this available prior to the end of the month, meaning you can get a jump on filing that return sooner than later.

-If for some reason March comes around and you still haven’t received your T4 from your employer, you do have options.
+If, for some reason, March comes around and you still haven’t received your T4 from your employer, you do have options.
 First off, if any employer lags on their duties, they can face penalties, so it’s definitely in their best interest to get you the forms in time.
-However, if you’re not getting results, you might be able to obtain the forms yourself through a My Account at the CRA website, where hopefully the form has been submitted directly by your employer.
+However, if you’re not getting results, you might be able to obtain the forms yourself through a My Account at the CRA website, where, hopefully, the form has been submitted directly by your employer.

 Often if a T4 doesn’t show up on time, it’s because an employer doesn’t have your most current contact info.
 Visit your HR department or give them a call to ensure your contact info is up to date.

-If you filed your 2022 taxes on paper, the CRA will mail you the 2023 income tax paperwork by February 20.
-You can download and order forms and publications as of January 18, 2024 at canada.ca/taxes-general-package.
+If you filed your 2023 taxes on paper, the CRA will mail you the 2024 income tax paperwork by February 20.
+You can download and order forms and publications as of January 18, 2025, at canada.ca/taxes-general-package.
 You can also call the Canada Revenue Agency to order forms and publications.
 The contact number is 1-855-330-3305.

 The various ways you can file your taxes electronically are too numerous to mention.
 Don’t be overwhelmed, though, because we’ve done the research for you when it comes to free tax software.